-Aultman was Assistant Editor of The Politics of Sexuality (Greenwood, 2010), having contributed a number of articles to that volume regarding LGBT and gender issues.
-He was the Associate Editor of Global HIV/AIDS Politics, Policy and Activism: Persistent Challenges and Emerging Issues (Praeger, 2013).
-He has published in The Greenwood Encyclopedia of LGBT Issues Worldwide (Greenwood, 2010) and has also co-authored two book chapters about American politics in Importing Democracy: Ideas from Around the World to Reform and Revitalize American Politics and Government (Praeger, 2010).
+I was previously the Assistant Editor of The Politics of Sexuality (Greenwood, 2010), having contributed a number of articles to that volume regarding LGBT issues.
+I also served as the Associate Editor of Global HIV/AIDS Politics, Policy and Activism: Persistent Challenges and Emerging Issues (Praeger, 2013).
+I’ve published in The Greenwood Encyclopedia of LGBT Issues Worldwide (Greenwood, 2010) and also co-authored two book chapters about American politics in Importing Democracy: Ideas from Around the World to Reform and Revitalize American Politics and Government (Praeger, 2010).

 My recent work is in the inaugural issue of TSQ: Transgender Studies Quarterly (Duke 2014).
 I also have a co-authored paper with Professor Paisley Currah in production concerning the invisible politics of transgender communities, as well as the epistemic injustices these communities face through everyday discriminatory practices–as well as social and political institutions who reproduce misconceptions of their identities.